jiayuanshi/Bacon-Margin-Decline/README.md

-# Who Ate My Bacon?
+# Bacon Margin Analysis
-A demo project analyzing factors related to the decrease in bacon sales cost margin for Sysco, one of the most famous food distribution company.
+This is a demo project analyzing factors related to the decrease in bacon sales cost margin for Sysco, one of the most famous food distribution company.

 ## Project Background